rajrsingh/compose-grandtour-php/README.md

 A set of example applications that will add word/definition pairs to a database running on Compose.

-This repo contains the apps written in PHP 5.6.30.

 ## Running the Example

 To run from the command-line:

-* Make sure you have a web server running on your computer that can execute PHP 5.5+ and has the appropriate driver installed for the database you are using
 * Clone this repo to the root of your web server's document directory
 * Navigate to the example-<_db_> directory
 * Rename the file `example-<_db_>/env.template.php` to `example-<_db_>/env.php`